Flat Lorentzian Lie groups: A complete description: A first step toward a complete description of flat Lorentzian Lie algebras

 where $[a,b]_\star = a \star b - b \star a$.

 Thus, $\G$ is obtained from the algebra $(\h,\star)$ by a generalized double extension procedure determined by the data $(E,F,A,u,v,w,\lambda,\alpha)$ satisfying \eqref{curvature}.

 We emphasize that the construction described in Proposition \ref{double} is significantly more general than the classical double extension process of \cite{Aub-Med}.
-In the classical setting, the algebra $(\h, [\cdot,\cdot]_0, \langle\cdot,\cdot\rangle_0)$ is required to be a flat pseudo-Euclidean Lie algebra, and the Levi-Civita product of $\h$ plays a central role in the construction.
+In the classical setting, the algebra $(\h, [\cdot,\cdot]_\star, \langle\cdot,\cdot\rangle_\h)$ is required to be a flat pseudo-Euclidean Lie algebra.
 In contrast, in Proposition \ref{double}, the algebra $(\h, \star, \langle\cdot,\cdot\rangle_\h)$ is merely a Euclidean algebra — that is, an algebra whose left multiplication operators are skew-symmetric — with no flatness assumption.
 In particular, $(\h, [\cdot,\cdot]_\star)$ need not be a Lie algebra, and $\star$ need not satisfy the left-symmetric identity.
 The flatness of the extension $\G = \mathbb{R}e \oplus \h \oplus \mathbb{R}f$ is then entirely encoded in the system \eqref{curvature}, which couples the data $(E, F, A, u, v, w, \alpha, \lambda)$ to the algebra structure of $\h$.

-For the reader’s convenience, we briefly recall this classical construction in order to highlight the differences.
+For the reader’s convenience, we briefly recall the classical double extension procedure in order to highlight the differences.

 Let $(\h,[\cdot,\cdot]_0,\langle \cdot,\cdot \rangle_0)$ be a flat pseudo-Euclidean Lie algebra, and denote by $\star$ its Levi-Civita product.
 Let $A,D : \h \to \h$ be endomorphisms, set $F = D - A$, and assume that $F$ is skew-symmetric.
 Let $w \in B$ and $\lambda \in \mathbb{R}$ be such that